 After running the PowerShell encoded command, we download the tool from the web and we save it in the folder.
 The pd.exe is our ProcDump.

-For now, what is important is how to use this kind of tools.
+For now, what is important is how to use these kinds of tools.
 For example, ProcDump, when run for the first time, it has a parameter to accept EULA (–accepteula), it is necessary to use it otherwise you will get stuck in the remote console.
 We would like to perform the memory dump of the process lsass.exe: procdump.exe –accepteula -ma lsass.exe.
 The dump is being written, so the dump is ready.

 As you remember from the previous videos, you can take this particular dump and then use it with Mimikatz for instance, for the memory analysis and then we are able to extract information from it.